Historic & Archaeological Sites of Oconto County

 South of Stiles Road at Watercrest Road, 1 mile East of US 141

-This small building was built by the Stiles School District and is reported to have served as a school for Indian children as part of a Indian “resettlement” area along the Stiles Road.
-Similarly the farm was reported to have been used to train Indians in Euro-American form agriculture.
+This small building was built by the Stiles School District and is reported to have served as a school for Indian children as part of an Indian resettlement area along the Stiles Road.
+Similarly, the farm was reported to have been used to train Indians in the Euro-American form of agriculture.
 Ruins of the barn foundation, possibly from the Peter Pecor farm ca. 1858, and a stand of virgin pine mark the location.

 B C P